Lyme disease & Facial Palsy

-Did you know that Lyme disease can sometimes cause facial paralysis?
+Did you know that Lyme disease can cause facial paralysis?

 Bell’s Palsy